Raykosan/ComfyUI_RaykoStudio/README.md

 - **Click to Copy** - Click on any individual green tag chip in the Info popup to instantly copy it to your clipboard and auto-close the window.
 - **📋 Copy All** - A dedicated button to copy all trained words/tags at once.

+**The principle of adding a tag:**
+One line is one tag.
+If it is written in one line, even separated by commas:
+(1tag, 2tag, 3tag) is one tag.
+If it is written in several lines, there are several tags:
+1tag
+2tag
+3tag
+is three tags.

 ### 🔔 Visual Feedback
 - Custom toast notifications for successful actions, errors, and clipboard events.